LeftRightLeftRightLeft

-LeftRightLeftRightLeft is the second live album by British alternative rock band Coldplay.
-It was released on 15 May 2009 and given away for free at all of the remaining concerts on the Viva la Vida Tour, being also available as a free download on the band's official website.
-However, the album was removed before the release of Live 2012.
-On 13 August 2021, nearly twelve years after its first release, the album was made available on streaming services.
+LeftRightLeftRightLeft is the second live album by British rock band Coldplay.
+It was released on 15 May 2009 as a free download on their website, with physical copies being distributed in all of the succeeding dates from the Viva la Vida Tour.
+Before Live 2012 was made available, however, the album was removed from the band's website.
+On 13 August 2021, nearly twelve years after its initial release, the album was made available on streaming services.

 Regarding the limited release, Chris Martin stated that the purpose was to show gratitude: "Although it's live, it's supposed to be a real album, part of our canon.
 Y'know, as well as being a gift move, it is also a musical move.
-It's meant to say that this is what we sound like at the moment."
+It's meant to say that this is what we sound like at the moment".
 Within six days, it was downloaded 3.5 million times.

-The band also noted that "playing live is what [they] love" and that the album is "a thank you to [their] fans", which are "the people who give [them] a reason to do it and make it happen".
+The band also noted that "playing live is what we love" and that the album is "a thank you to our fans", who are "the people who give us a reason to do it and make it happen".
 The material used was "recorded in over 101 locations", with producer Dan Green picking the tracks he thought were the best along with Coldplay's creative director Phil Harvey.

+Artwork

+The physical album cover features a green butterfly on the front and a pink butterfly on the back, reminiscent of the butterfly-shaped confetti used during the concert tour while the band performed "Lovers in Japan" and "Viva la Vida".

 Critical reception

-Stephen M. Deusner from Pitchfork wrote a positive review for the album, noting that it "showcases a band much more comfortable and commanding on stage" in comparison to Coldplay Live 2003.
-He also commented that "all the big moments they've tried to create in the studio finally come alive on these tracks".
+In a positive review for Pitchfork, Stephen M. Deusner said the album "showcases a band much more comfortable and commanding on stage" in comparison to Live 2003.
+Paul Kirkley from Record Collector rated the record 4/5 stars in a retrospective piece, stating it was Coldplay's pupa phase, "when they've outgrown their indie origins" but had not yet "become the world's biggest band".